rr326/ad_app_autoclimate/README.md

 5. **Sensors: Unoccupied Since**
 Creates sensors like `sensor.autoclimate_cabin_unoccupied_since: <timestamp>`.
 6. **Sensors: Last On**
 Creates sensors like `sensor.autoclimate_cabin_laston: <timestamp>`.
-This is the last time the climate was turned on.
+This is the last time the climate went from "off" to "on" (based on your autoclimate config).
 (Without this if you turn your climate on remotely to warm up your house, AutoOff will turn it back off. :) )
 7. **AppDaemon Services**
 Creates AppDaemon services: `is_offline`, `is_on`, `is_off`, `entity_state`, `is_hardoff`.
 This makes it easy to build your own AppDaemon apps.
 (Note - you can NOT call these from HomeAssistant.)
 8. **Test_mode with Mocks**